Registration of Marriage in the Population Information System

 - copies of the Japanese residence card of both spouses (if applicable)

-- from the ward office a koseki tohon (if one of or both spouses are Japanese citizens) or a juri shomeisho (if both spouses are non-Japanese), the document must be legalized with an Apostille
+- from the ward office a koseki tohon (if one of or both spouses are Japanese citizens) or a juri shomeisho (if both spouses are non-Japanese).
+These documents must be legalized with an Apostille

 - translation of the Japanese document in English, Finnish or Swedish, also the translation of the document must be legalized with an Apostille if done outside of Finland